pucheng-tan/WordFlow-wiki/Final-Product-Report/Final-Product-Report.md

 - _F8 (view assignments)_
 - _F9 (view leaderboard)_
 - _F10-13 (all "could haves" for standard users)_
-- **"Users must be able to view a help module to describe how to use the program"**
 - **"Users should be able to see a virtual keyboard when completing a typing challenge that shows the keyboard layout and which keys they are pressing"**

 ### Admin Users